Boston-University-Projects/mejia_site/README.md

 For the backend we used Prisma as our ORM, Express.js for the backend server, and React for the frontend.

 ## Requirements
+Before you run the frontend and backend of the website, you have to register a Mapbox account.
+You also need to register for Google reCaptcha v2.
+You can create a Mapbox account [here](https://account.mapbox.com)
+You can register for Google reCaptcha [here](https://developers.google.com/recaptcha/intro?hl=en)
 ### Frontend
 For dev on the frontend you'll need to install:
 - React (instructions to install can be found [here](https://reactjs.org/docs/create-a-new-react-app.html))